 BUS 315 BUSINESS STATISTICS this course will provide participants with a working knowledge of statistics useful to business professionals.
 Areas to be covered include probability, descriptive statistics, inferential statistics, and regression analysis.
 Special attention will be devoted to the use of statistics in improving the quality of products and services.
-Prerequisites: BUS 130, ACCT 102, and MKTG 131.
+Prerequisites: Upper division status of permission of Advisor.
 3 credit hours.

 BUS 336 HUMAN RESOURCES MANAGEMENT studies the functions and contributions that the Human Resources Department makes in the operation of a business.
 Emphasis is placed on historical and present day activities of the discipline including staffing, nurturing, performance appraisal, compensation and problem resolution regarding employees.
 The overall business environment is recognized as a problem source.
-Prerequisite: BUS 231.
 3 credit hours.

 BUS 340 ORGANIZATIONAL BEHAVIOR investigates the impact that individuals, groups, and structure have on the behavior within organizations for the purpose of improving organizational effectiveness.
-Prerequisite: BUS 130.
+Prerequisite: ACCT 102, and BUS 130.
 3 credit hours.

 BUS 355 MANAGEMENT INFORMATION SYSTEMS presents an overview of the management information system.
 This course examines total organizational effort required in the management function.
 Topics of special interest include communication and systems theory, accounting cycles and applications systems, costs of data processing software and hardware, systems control and systems design.
-Prerequisites: ACCT 102, CSC 175, and BUS 130.
+Prerequisites: ACCT 102 and BUS 130.
 3 credit hours.